promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 XAP provides consultancy services for the environment planning stage that addresses the above as well as other considerations impacting your environment.
 For more information see [GigaPro Services](http://www.gigaspaces.com/content/gigapro-full-services-offering-xap-customers)

 # Binding the Process into a Machine IP Address
-In many cases, the machines that are running GigaSpaces (i.e., a GSA, GSM, or GSC), or running GigaSpaces client applications (e.g., web servers or standalone JVM/.Net/CPP processes) have multiple network cards with multiple IP addresses.
-To make sure that the GigaSpaces processes or the GigaSpaces client application processes bind themselves to the correct IP addresses - accessible from another machines - you should use the `NIC_ADDR` environment variable, or the [java.rmi.server.hostname](http://docs.oracle.com/javase/7/docs/api/java/rmi/server/package-summary.html) system property.
+In many cases, the machines that are running GigaSpaces XAP (i.e., a GSA, GSM, or GSC), or running GigaSpaces XAP client applications (e.g., web servers or standalone JVM/.Net/CPP processes) have multiple network cards with multiple IP addresses.
+To make sure that the XAP processes or the XAP client application processes bind themselves to the correct IP addresses - accessible from another machines - you should use the `NIC_ADDR` environment variable, or the [java.rmi.server.hostname](http://docs.oracle.com/javase/7/docs/api/java/rmi/server/package-summary.html) system property.
 Both should be set to the IP of the machine (one of them in case of a machine with multiple IP addresses).
-Without having this environment/property specified, in some cases, a client process is not able to be notified of events generated by the GigaSpaces runtime environment or the space.
+Without having this environment/property specified, in some cases, a client process is not able to be notified of events generated by the XAP runtime environment or the space.

 Examples: